dijkstracula/website/content/blog/Proving-The-Coding-Interview.md

 school is that, generally, the only classes that would make me write exams are the ones I wouldn't want to take anyway.
-Let's imagine my nerves had gotten the better of me and that I'd made a silly mistake in my implementation: here's a mistake I make figuratively-literaly every time I write a `while`-loop: I simply forget to bump the loop counter.
+Let's imagine my nerves had gotten the better of me and that I'd made a silly mistake in my implementation: here's a mistake I make figuratively-literally every time I write a `while`-loop: I simply forget to bump the loop counter.
 If I take out that `j := j + 1` statement and recompile, Dafny tells us that it isn't sure that our loop will ever actually terminate: